LordPatriot/flashcards/PITCHME.md

 * Service is a deployment that can be accessed (either externally or internally)
 * Service routes traffic across a set of Pods
 * Labels - label instances for test/production and version them

+---

+# Operating system

+---

+## Deadlock
+* A situation in which two or more processes are unable to proceed because each is waiting for one the others to do something
+* Check [this blog](http://operatingsystemgeeks.blogspot.nl/) for an example

+---

+## Livelock
+A situation in which two or more processes continuously change their states in response to changes in the other process(es) without doing any useful work

+---

+## Starvation
+A situation in which a runnable process is overlooked indefinitely by the scheduler; although it is able to proceed, it is never chosen

+---